ampmresearch/ampmresearch.github.io/index.md

 - Giovanni Sileno, Informatics Institute, University of Amsterdam,
 - Nicola Lettieri, INAPP (National Institute for Public Policy Analysis) and University of Sannio.

-with the kind support of IAS, the *Institute of Advanced Study* of the University of Amsterdam.
+with the support of IAS, the *Institute of Advanced Study* of the University of Amsterdam.

 <img alt="IAS UvA logo" src="https://pbs.twimg.com/profile_images/1234780957728788480/20Fuq6kP_400x400.jpg" width="80">